hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   now specify a corrective offset that will be applied to one of the avatars, in order to re-align the head.
   - Since this is set at the component level, this does not modify the contents of the FaceTra file data.

+### Performance improvements

+The overall performance of the application in Edit mode has been improved.

+On my machine, some operations that used to take 110ms now take 15ms.

+- In Edit mode, we will only create one blendshape per iteration (instead of three per open panel).
+  - This is because creating blendshapes is an expensive operation, which entirely depends on the complexity of the existing blendshapes of the current avatar base model.
+- In Edit Mode, will keep a history of the last 60 iterations until the component becomes unselected or a build is triggered.
+  - This avoids creating copies of the mesh, which is expensive.
+- Move the generation of the mesh in Edit mode to a dedicated update loop, as some of the previous update locations had the possibility of being executed multiple times per frame (i.e. multiple keystrokes since the last frame).
+- In Edit mode, generating meshes will be faster when the construction line panels are closed.
+  - This is because there is no need to recalculate masks when construction lines are not changed.
+- Avoid repetitive mesh data access, like vertex count, bones, or bindposes.
+- Avoid repeating vector operations inside for loops.
+- In Edit mode and during builds, skip blendshape removal when not necessary.

+During uploads and builds, the performance improvements are negligible, as the majority of the time is spent invoking an internal
+Unity function to create blendshapes, and this cannot be improved as the execution duration entirely depends on the number of vertices moved by existing blendshapes on the base face mesh.

 ### Base blendshapes

 PLANNED